 Aquarium maintenance is something which every aquarist has to do but quite frankly, most don’t enjoy.
-Life can be fairly hectic sometimes and so any equipment which can aid or speed up the process of tank maintenance are most welcome.
+Life can be fairly hectic sometimes and so any equipment that can aid or speed up the process of tank maintenance are most welcome.

 The following products are ones that have saved me a lot of time and stress in the past.
 I hope you will find something here that makes your life a little easier too.

 Gravel vacuums serve 2 main purposes.
 They siphon dirty water from your aquarium and remove fish waste and detritus from your substrate at the same time.
-The gravel vacuum is probably the most useful piece of maintenance equipment you can own, whether you have gravel, sand or even just a bare-bottomed tank.
+The gravel vacuum is probably the most useful piece of maintenance equipment you can own, whether you have gravel, sand, or even just a bare-bottomed tank.

 Python – Pro-Clean Series